English and Digital Humanities Librarian

 - 2003 - B.A., History and Literature: Harvard University, Cambridge, MA.

-I am interested in the development and usability of digital humanities resources; development of digital humanities user services; research workflows of humanities scholars that incorporate digital tools and resources; digital literacy; and humanities data curation.
+I am interested in the use and users of digital humanities tools and resources; development of library services and partnerships for digital humanities research; digital publishing; digital pedagogy; and humanities data curation.

 Awards and Distinctions